jlee2843/misinformation-analysis/README.md

 - `visuals_creation.ipynb`: Using cleaned data to create visualizations.
 This code is later copy & pasted onto `pages/create_visualization.py`.

 **Warning**:
-<bar>Since the original datasets and cleaned CSV files are large in size, they are not included in the current repository.
+<br>Since the original datasets and cleaned CSV files are large in size, they are not included in the current repository.
 Instead, you can find the original dataset in the `Conclusion` page of the web application.
 Cleaned CSV files can be seen in `raw_analysis.ipynb`.

 ---